tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Oracle WebLogic Scripting Tool (WLST)

-The WebLogic Scripting Tool (WLST) plug-in provides steps to automate the following deployment and management
-operations:   * Deploy and undeploy applications
+The WebLogic Scripting Tool (WLST) plug-in provides steps to automate the following deployment and management operations:   * Deploy and undeploy applications * Start and stop applications

 ---